mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ## Kafka Processor API

-Now it's time to check Processor API and figure out how to optimize our stream topology.
+Now it's time to check the Processor API and figure out how to optimize our stream topology.

 Create the sources from input topics "clickstream.events" and "clickstream.page_views".